tensorchiefs/data/docs/challenger.md

 Rendered from
 [challenger.qmd](https://github.com/tensorchiefs/data/tree/docs/data/challenger.qmd)

-This file can be loaded with:
+This file can be loaded using edudat with:

 ``` r
 df = load_data('challenger.csv')